bhisaac/5eFP/5eFP-SRD.md

 # A New Way to Play

 5eFP is different from other TRPGs.
-While many of its game features are based on the D20 fifth edition rules, many are simplified and restructured to create a new set of rules outlined in this section.
-GMs and PCs must understand these differences before moving on to other sections, such as character creation or creating a setting handbook.
+While many of its game features are based on the D20 fifth edition rules, 5eFP's versions are simplified and restructured to create a new set of rules outlined in this section.
+These rules were created to promote a game that can be set up and taken down like a board game and as a modular game whose pieces can be used repeatedly and consistently.
+Players will find that the action revolves around a typical in-game day, which begins after gaining the benefits of a long rest and involves choosing and deploying onto the world map to complete game objectives.
+GMs and PCs are strongly encouraged to review the 5eFP game differences before moving on to other sections, such as character creation or creating a setting handbook.

 ## Game Terms